Linus4/eldritchinstinct/eldritch-instinct-srd.md

 ### Luck

-You may spend 5 Luck to re-roll one of your saves except Fortitude saves and when the result was a critical fail.
+You may spend 5 Luck to re-roll an ability or resistance save, except when the result was a critical fail.
 After each session, make a Luck save and restore 1d10 Luck on a fail.

 ### Actions